bancaditalia/black-it/paper/paper.md

   SciPy [@virtanen2020scipy], in three main aspects.
 First, _Black_-**it** not only allows the use of a set of advanced optimisation algorithms, but also provides a general framework where new calibration schemes can easily be implemented and released to the ABM community.
-Second, optimisation algorithms in _Black_-**it** are specifically designed for ABMs i.e., for non-convex, highly nonlinear and often discontinuous functions with no computable gradients, and cannot be found elsewhere collected in a single software.
+Second, optimisation algorithms in _Black_-**it** are specifically designed for ABMs, i.e., for non-convex, highly nonlinear and often discontinuous functions with no computable gradients, and cannot be found elsewhere collected in a single software.
 Third, _Black_-**it** includes a rich set of features that make its use particularly convenient for ABM researchers,